Portfolio Management Tool

 We wanted to understand:

 • How are clients currently using the tool?
-And what is missing from that experience?
+And what is missing from that experience that would allow them to work autonomously?

 • How are salespeople currently using the tool?